jamescastro98/Taste-the-Typo/frontend/readme.txt

-To run, download npm if you don't have it. npm install npm build run parcel build index.html
+To run, download npm if you don't have it. npm install npm run build parcel index.html

 it'll run on localhost:1234